cos-archives/osfr/README.md

 ```
 Select the right Alex Schiller (there is only one right now) and store it

-**NOTE** The order of the users data.frame is mutable and will change if another "Alex Schiller" makes an account
+**NOTE** that the order of the users data.frame is mutable and will change if another "Alex Schiller" makes an account
 ```
 user_id <- users[1,]$user_id
 > [1] rnizy